 A convincing picture of Westminster in the 1990s - Woman Magazine

 The majority of Terry Stiastny's journalistic career was spent reporting for BBC News, which she left in 2012.
 During her time at the BBC, she worked in Berlin and Brussels, covered politics in Westminster and spent many years on BBC Radio 4 news programmes.
 She was educated at Oxford University, studying PPE at Balliol College and International Relations (MPhil) at St Antony's College.
 She lives in London with her husband and two sons.
-Her first book, Acts of Omission, won the Paddy Power Political Fiction Book of the Year Award 2014.
+Acts of Omission won the Paddy Power Political Fiction Book of the Year Award 2014.